About the Program

 Mentors are required to have the following qualifications:

-Applications must be postmarked by the last working day of September.
+Applications must be postmarked by the last working day in September (in 2019, September 30).

 The application information for both apprentices and mentors can be found here.

 Potential applicants are encouraged to wait until the call for applications is issued each year before submitting their application to ensure that their applications are complete.